peasy/Peasy.NET-Samples/README.md

 A full implementation of a middle tier built with peasy and sample consumer clients (WPF, Web API, and ASP.NET MVC) can be found here.
 You can clone the repo or download the entire solution as a [zip](https://github.com/peasy/samples/archive/master.zip).

-The sample application is a ficticious order entry / inventory management system, and offers both WPF and ASP.NET MVC clients.
+The sample application is a ficticious order entry / inventory management system, and provides both WPF and ASP.NET MVC UI clients.
 All efforts were made to keep these applications as simple as possible to keep the focus on how a middle tier is written with peasy and consumed by multiple clients.

 ![screenshot](https://www.dropbox.com/s/lw5y82r0yj4jrt3/screenshot.png?dl=0&raw=1)